etica/eticapool/README.md

 ### CONFIGURING  - set up  pool.config.json

 ##### pool.config.json
+SHARING YOUR POOL CONFIG can expose your private keys.  !!! be cautious!!! update pool.config.template.json with your parameters and rename it pool.config.json

 ## Deploy a BatchedPayments.sol Contract
 Deploy BatchedPayments.sol contract (it is the contract in deploythis folder).